cshneider/soho-ml-data-ready/README.md

 The reported time of ~25 hrs is with the option of not having extended FITS headers included.
 Including this metadata will contribute to a longer run time.
 A better solution is to retroactively seed the MDI and HMI data cubes with their respective metadata.
 That is selecting 'N/n' for `fits_headers' and after the datacube has been made and the csv file with the times generated, then to use the `Retroactive metadata seeding' Jupyter notebook or eponymous script to include the metadata as an HDF5 attribute.
 The original HDF5 data cube is copied and not gzipped so that the metadata can be efficiently added to it.
-The process takes several days but is faster than including the FITS protocol option.

 ***Previously, used wget to obtain MDI_96m from VSO SDAC with 18.426 files and took ~7 hrs for 01.01.1996 - 01.05.2011.